-Surplus lines insurance premiums exceeded $31 billion, and premium bearing transactions neared 2.8 million in 1H2022, according to the report of the US Surplus Line Service and Stamping Offices.
+Surplus lines insurance premiums exceeded $31 billion, and premium bearing transactions neared 2.8 million, according to the report of the US Surplus Line Service and Stamping Offices.

-Premium increased 32.4% compared to the same period last year, transactions were also up 9.4% in the first half of 2021.
+Premium increased 32.4% compared to the same period last year, transactions were also up 9.4%.

-Year-to-tear premium grew at the highest percentage rate since 2009, when the stamping offices started reporting on the data, the Wholesale & Specialty Insurance Association (WSIA) explained.
+Year-to-tear premium grew at the highest percentage rate, when the stamping offices started reporting on the data, the Wholesale & Specialty Insurance Association (WSIA) explained.

 The increase in premium bearing transactions has also been the highest percentage growth since 2017, the report highlighted.